mihirrz/Employee-Management-App-Backend/README.md

 ## Features

-- Add, update, and delete employee records ( Development in progress)
+- Add, update, fetch, and delete employee records
 - Role-based authentication and authorization
 - Password encryption and secure handling of user data
 - API endpoints for managing employees
 - ApiResponse: For all general success and failure responses.
 - ApiErrorResponse: For structured error messages when something goes wrong (e.g., 404 Not Found, 500 Internal Server Error).
-- ErrorDetails:Specifically for detailed field-level validation errors.
+- ErrorDetails: Specifically for detailed field-level validation errors.

 ## Technologies Used